billaGitHub2016/wal0/CONTRIBUTING.md

 - Join the [GitHub Discussions](https://github.com/IamLiuLv/compoder/discussions) community
 - Ask questions in [GitHub Issues](https://github.com/IamLiuLv/compoder/issues)
-- Join the WeChat community: Scan the QR code below, add as WeChat friend with the note "Compoder" to be added to the Compoder community where you can learn and exchange ideas with like-minded developers.
+- Join the WeChat community: Scan the QR code below, add as WeChat friend with the note "Wal0" to be added to the Wal0 community where you can learn and exchange ideas with like-minded developers.

 <img src="./assets/wechat.png" alt="compoder" width="100px">